 To calculate battery run time, you need to follow a simple formula that considers the battery’s capacity and the power consumption of the device it powers.

-Determine Battery Capacity: First, find out the capacity of the battery.
+- Determine Battery Capacity: First, find out the capacity of the battery.
 Typically, people measure battery capacity in milliampere-hours (mAh) or watt-hours (Wh).
 You can generally find this information on the battery or the device’s specifications.

-Identify Device Power Consumption: Next, determine the power consumption of the device that the battery powers.
+- Identify Device Power Consumption: Next, determine the power consumption of the device that the battery powers.
 Typically, people measure battery power consumption in watts (W) or milliamps (mA).
 You may need to consult the device’s user manual or specifications for this information.

 Part 3.
-Battery run time formula
+Understanding the battery run time formula

 The battery run time formula relies on understanding the relationship between amperes (amps), watts, and volts.
 Here’s a brief explanation of how these units are related: